hashicorp/consul/website/source/docs/guides/production-acls.html.md

 ### Create the Agent Policy

-We recommend creating agent policies that have unrestricted privileges for node related actions including registering itself in the catalog, updating node level health checks, and having write access on its configuration file.
+We recommend creating agent policies that have write privileges for node related actions including registering itself in the catalog, updating node level health checks, and having write access on its configuration file.
 The example below has unrestricted privileges for node related actions for